greearb/lanforge-scripts/py-scripts/README.md

 # LANForge Python Scripts
 This directory contains python scripts to intract with LANforge Wifi and Ethernet Traffic Generators for testing Access Points and other Wifi networks.

+The scripts are written to support functionality available in Python 3.7 for supporting backward compatibility to older LANforge systems running on Fedora 27.
+The scripts will run on later versions of Python which are supported on later versions of Fedora.

 ## LANforge Python Scripts in py-scripts General Classifications

 * create_ - creates network element in LANforge wiphy radio